ImCharlesY/Visual-Localization-and-Perception/TermProject/README.md

 All the procedures of Sfm are implemented in `main.py`, including camera calibration, photo undistortion, feature matching, pose estimation, triangulation and bundle adjustment.

 When you run the script for the first time, you should calibrate the camera and also undistort your input photos.
-So you should specify `--calibration` and `--undistortion` options or just `--all` option in simple.
+So you should specify `--calibration` and `--undistort` options or just `--all` option in simple.

 ```
 python -m main.py --image-base gate --all